African Coffee Guide: Varieties and Brands You Should Know

 Because Burundi shares a border with Rwanda, you can expect similarities in the two nations’ coffee.
 The flavors are clean and delicate, with notes of bright fruits and florals.
 The beans that are grown at high altitude taste of citrus, ripe berries, and tropical fruits.
 In contrast, those from the lower elevations are more chocolatey and nutty with lower acidity.

-To try this up-and-coming coffee region for yourself, check out the Burundi Kibingo coffee from Joe’s Coffee.
-It’s a light-medium roasted beans grown at high elevation, over 6000 feet above sea level.
-The flavor profile is sweet, with notes of tropical fruit and dark sugars, but it’s balanced by bright green apple acidity.
+To try this up-and-coming coffee region for yourself, check out the Burundi Turihamwe coffee from Joe’s Coffee.
+These light-medium roasted beans are grown at high elevation, over 5500 feet above sea level.
+The flavor profile is sweet, with notes of stone fruit and dark sugars, but it’s balanced by bright grapefruit acidity.

 4. Democratic Republic of Congo